suprajushivajji/SHEROSxACM-W-HacktoberFest-2025/low-code-technical-projects/Decrytion-Challenge/readME.md

 | `encrypted_chacha20.b64` | ChaCha20 |

 Your goal:
-✅ Decrypt all three files using OpenSSL
+✅ Decrypt atleast one of the files using OpenSSL
 ✅ Submit your decrypted text file(s) in the correct format

 ---